gcgarner/IOTstack/docs/Containers/Syncthing.md

 Configuration data is available under `/config` containers directroy and mapped to `./volumes/syncthing/config` .

-The data you want to sync must be under `/app` directory.
+The `/app` directory is inside the container, on the host you will use ./volumes/syncthing/data.
+The default share is named Sync.
+Other added folders will also appear under data.

 ## Ports